-The charitable company's Trust deed is the primary governing document of the Academy Trust.
+The charitable company's Memorandum and Articles of Association is the primary governing document of the Academy Trust.

 The Trustees of The Diocese of Norwich St Benet's Multi-Academy Trust are also the directors of the charitable company for the purposes of company law.